Total annual RPA technology revenue is expected to reach $1.3 billion in 2020, up from $98 million in 2015. How long will that last?

 Robotic process automation (RPA) is everywhere.
-Businesses are talking about it, analysts are writing about it; RPA has appeared in articles in Forbes and McKinley and The Wall Street Journal.
+Businesses are talking about it, analysts are writing about it; RPA solutions have appeared in articles in Forbes and McKinley and The Wall Street Journal.
 You can hardly mention digital transformation without hearing about RPA.

 But are there risks with using RPA?